 After breakfast we went to Pompidou Centre and it was great, this is a really fun place for children.
 I loved all the art.
 When you are at the top of the building you can see all of Paris and the Eiffel tower, it was awesome!
 We decided not to go the Louvre because it was ginormous (and my dad doesn’t love art museums!).
 So we went to the Magic Museum instead.
 The museum had lots of different magicians and tricks on display as well as old posters and magician props.
 We saw a magic show and I got to take part in the rope trick but I couldn’t work out how the magician did it!

 In the morning we went to the original High Line, a linear park built upon an old railway line in the 12th arrondissement of Paris.
 We started walking along but then it began to rain hard and we had to go back to our hotel.
 We then caught our train home after an awesome few days in Paris!

 The thing I loved most about my trip was to spend quality time with my dad and to talk about things like school, friends and the world.
 Paris is great fun and I can’t wait to go back again.
 Next time I want to go to the Catacombs!

 You Might Also Enjoy the Following Posts:

 Pin for Later!

-My husband and son were given a complimentary tour with Fat Tire Paris but they truly loved it and, as my 10-year-old said to me, “it was the best!”.
+Alfie and my husband were given a complimentary tour with Fat Tire Paris but they truly loved it and, as my 10-year-old said to me, “it was the best!”.
 All opinions are completely their own.
 This post contains affiliate links.
 If you make a purchase or booking after clicking on the link then globetotting receives a commission; if you don’t then we don’t!
 These are not pay-per-click links.
 Thanks!